How to start a business: a checklist

 - Open a business bank account, if you haven't done so already, and apply for a business loan if you need one.
 And read this feature if you get rejected the first time for a loan.

 - Sort out your IT and equipment, furniture, business mobile and phone lines.
 Handy hint: rent stuff rather than buying it.

 - Order business stationery (though make sure you have secured your domain name first - see the section below).

 - Buy relevant domains for your new business name.

-- Either build your website yourself or get a designer to,
+- Either build your website yourself or get a designer, following these guidelines.

 - Optimise your website for SEO following the advice in this section.

 - Read up on the data protection act if you're going to be collecting data from your website.